Fricke's Tree Service

 How Trees Help in Noise Reduction

 Trees absorb sound waves through their leaves, branches, and trunks.
 The rough surfaces of tree bark and the irregular shapes of leaves help to scatter sound waves, reducing their intensity.
-This absorption effect is particularly effective for:
+This absorption effect is particularly effective for:- Low-frequency sounds, such as traffic noise

 - High-frequency sounds, like those from construction